Without a doubt one of the biggest draws to cruising is that it’s a cheap way to take a great vacation.

 Gratuities run about $13 per person, per day.
 That amount varies a bit by cruise line.
 So at more than $25 per day for a couple traveling, you can see how tips can quickly run up the total of your cruise.
-For a weeklong cruise, you’re adding in $175 to your fare for tips alone.
+For a weeklong cruise, you’re adding in $175 to your fare for tips alone, based on two passengers.

 Drinks & Extras

 While most things are included in your cruise fare, alcohol and soda are definitely not.
 This is one of the ways that cruise lines are able to advertise low fares, but still pad profits.
 Drinks are somewhat expensive, as you would expect given the cruise lines are serving a captive audience.
 It’s not unusual to pay around $6 for a beer.